bash00001/clinic-queue-manager/README.md

 # 🏥 Health Clinic Queue Manager

-A Flask web application for managing patient queues using FIFO (First-In-First-Out).
+A Flask or Simple web application for managing patient queues using FIFO (First-In-First-Out).

 ## What This App Does